OverPowered Mage Build – Necro, Lock, Chloro – Rift

 Note: With Rift having undergone many changes since this was written back in 2011, including the build AND that rifthead is no longer available, I redid the build and took it all the way to 65.
 I have tried to remake the guide, but some things have changed in this Overpowered Mage Build.
 Most importantly, many of the spells I recommended are no longer available, so now I use a slightly different build.
 I urge you to try out this new build and reply on how it works for you.

-The combination which makes this so Over Powered, is a Health to Mana spell, multiple spells which heal the mage, and damage the target at the same time, along with a pet which can most times, hold aggro.
+The combination which makes this an OverPowered Mage Build, are multiple spells which heal the mage, and damage the target at the same time, along with a pet which can most times, hold aggro.
 This allows us to never run out of mana, health, and always keep our pet tanking and healed.
 Here are the specific spells, which allow us to do this;

 These 3 spells, we want to keep on an enemy target at all times, refreshing as they run out.

 Defile – This helps you to damage the enemy with a bonus to crit on DoTs (which means crits in healing too).

 Lifegiving Veil – As you damage mobs, you, your pet, and your party will all be healed as you damage the enemy.
 This is super effective with the above 4 DOTs on the enemy.